 c) Enter your NEST payment source and payment due date.
 Click Next.

 Please note: care should be taken that the payment source and payment due date are entered to exactly match the payment source and payment due date that are specified in your NEST online account (taking into account upper and lower casing).
-This is to ensure that your contribution files will upload successfully for you.
+This is to ensure that your contribution files will submit successfully for you.

 d) At step 2, select the employees you wish to include in the contributions file submission.
 Click Next.